hyperledger/indy-node/getting-started.md

     connect <test|live>
 ```

 In order to accept a connection request, its origin must be proved.
 Just because a connection request says the sender is "Faber College" doesn’t make it so; the ease of forging email headers is a reminder of why we can’t just trust what a sender says.
-Syncing the connection with Indy will allow us to prove the association between Faber College’s identity and public key, but the CLI must be connected to the Indy network to sync -- and we haven’t connected yet.
+Syncing the connection with the ledger will allow us to prove the association between Faber College’s identity and public key, but the CLI must be connected to the ledger to sync -- and we haven’t connected yet.

 There are two Indy networks we might connect to.
 One is a test network, and the other is live (production).
 We’ll use the test network for the demo.